-FAMILY AND COMMUNITY MEDICINE
+FAMILY & COMMUNITY MEDICINE

-Anna Flattau, MD, MSc, MS, Professor and Chairperson, Department of Family & Community Medicine
+Chairperson: Anna Flattau, MD, MSc, MS

 FMED 401 Outpatient Subinternship

 Students are given progressive responsibility, with supervision, for outpatient care.
 For the senior taking this course early in the academic year, emphasis is on developing skills in formulating an assessment and plan.
 For the advanced senior student, further teaching emphasis is on patient management and acute care.
 Students will enhance interpersonal skills in interview technique, understanding of the dynamics of the physician-patient relationship, and the reaction towards illness of physicians, patients, and the family.
 Students will develop primary care diagnostic and psychosocial skills, promoting a positive transition to the intern year.
 Students will self-identify specific educational objectives for the course.
 Examples include honing physical exam skills, improving interview skills, improving time management skills, learning about practice planning, and financial management.